joelhans/hark-meteor/README.md

 1. If an item is sync-ed, and a user re-starts it, it is marked as listened.
 2. Some audio doesn't play on Linux.
 Problem with Flash?
 3. Videos are not set to progress = 0 when played.
+4. Seems to be an error when a video is put into the playlist.
+Skipped right over.5.
+Vergecast video isn't working.
+Need to check on that.